zendframework/zend-expressive/doc/book/usage-examples.md

 The path, if specified, can only be a literal path to match, and is typically used for segregating middleware applications or applying rules to subsets of an application that match a common path root.

+`error` indicates whether or not the middleware represents error middleware;
+this is done to ensure that lazy-loading of error middleware works as expected.

 > #### Lazy-loaded Middleware
 >